benja-wu/mini-sharing/2022/11-28_k8s_operator_sdk_introduction.md

 ```

-we can see the new added CRDs, which is named with `coolxes.mydomainx.com`  (hellos.my.domain is the original deom CRD in the repo )
+we can see the new added CRDs, which is named with `coolxes.mydomainx.com`  (`hellos.my.domain` is the original demo CRD in the repo )

 ### 4. Adding the logic of new kind in the controller

-* Adding our new added CRD's controller logic: **once created the dedicated CRD, creating one Pod for it if not exist**
+* Adding our newly added CRD's controller logic: **once created the dedicated CRD, create one Pod for it if not exist**
-* The pod is running with `busybox` image
+* The pod is running with the`busybox` image
 * the controller's golang code is in `/Users/benjamin/programmer/crds/controllers/coolx_controller.go`

 ```go